GuillaumeMCK/PyPass-SAB/README.md

 ## How to launch it?

 **From release page** : <br/>
-Download the latest [release](https://github.com/GuillaumeMCK/PyPass-SAB/releases), unzip it and launch the file "main.exe"
+Download the latest [release](https://github.com/GuillaumeMCK/PyPass-SAB/releases), and run the file.
 <br><br/>
 **From sources** : <br/>
 Follow the instructions below <br/>